Semantic Conventions for HTTP Spans

 HTTP spans MUST follow the overall guidelines for span names.

-If there is no (low-cardinality) http.route available, HTTP server span names SHOULD be {method}.
+HTTP span names SHOULD be {method} {target} if there is a (low-cardinality) target available.
+If there is no (low-cardinality) {target} available, HTTP span names SHOULD be {method}.

 The {method} MUST be {http.request.method} if the method represents the original method known to the instrumentation.
 In other cases (when {http.request.method} is set to _OTHER), {method} MUST be HTTP.

-Instrumentation MUST NOT default to using URI path as span name, but MAY provide hooks to allow custom logic to override the default span name.
+Instrumentation MUST NOT default to using URI path as a {target}.

 Status